 Cynde has also coordinated and participated in teacher training programs sponsored by the University of Georgia and The Museum Institute for Teaching Science, MITS.
 She has led camps for children in the Gloucester area and teaches at Maritime Gloucester.
 She was the education chair for the American Cetacean Society for two years and Vice-President of Cetacean Society International for two years.

 Currently, Cynde is very involved with whale conservation from many angles.
-She works as Education Director at Cape Ann Whale Watch, which is a member of the World Cetacean Alliance-- a world wide non-profit made up of individuals, non-profits and whale watch companies, all working together for whales and dolphins.
+She is involved with the World Cetacean Alliance-- a world wide non-profit made up of individuals, non-profits and whale watch companies, all working together for whales and dolphins.
 Cynde is the secretary of the Education working group as well as a member of the Responsible Whale Watching working group.
-The most recent addition to her list of activities is adjunct professor at Salem State University!
-There she teaches Environmental Interpretation as well as co-teaches a freshman seminar on, you guessed it--whales!
+She is an adjunct professor at Salem State University!
+There she teaches Environmental Interpretation, Intro to Tourism as well as co-teaches a freshman seminar on, you guessed it--whales!
 Most recently, she is co-organizing a conservation campaign called 2020 Year of the Right Whale to ensure right whales get the protection they need by 2020.